sserver224/XInput-Bass-Vibrator/README.md

 To connect an Xbox controller to your Windows PC, pair/connect it like you do for any Bluetooth device.

-To connect a Nintendo Switch controller to your Windows PC, use https://github.com/Davidobot/BetterJoy/.
+To connect a Nintendo Switch, DualShock 4, or DualSense controller to your Windows PC, pair it like an Xbox Controller and use (DS4Windows)[https://github.com/Ryochan7/DS4Windows/releases/tag/v3.2.10].

 To connect a DualShock 3 controller to your Windows PC using BthPS3 and DSHidMini (preferred option, works wired and wireless), see below: